dperaltac/mpi-afis/README.md

 **mpi-afis** loads a set of template minutiae files (xyt or ISO 19794-2 formats), and iteratively loads input minutiae files, looking them up in the template database.
 Two matching algorithms are implemented, as well as several configuration options for the framework. **mpi-afis** is flexible in the number of processes and threads it executes; both can be specified in the parameters to suit the underlying hardware.

+Two pairs of fingerprints are provided as an example.

 The project can be compiled by executing:

 `make`